2019 10b

 2010 (barrel sample) 95p

 Tasted in April 2012.
-Big, bold, fat fruit and tannin, great depth and length, rich and persistent finish.
-Combines perfectly power and elegance.
+It is a big, bold wine with fat fruit and tannin, great depth and length, and a rich and persistent finish.
+It perfectly combines power and elegance.
 A great future awaits!

 2009 95p

 Tasted twice - last time in September 2019.
 Consistent notes.
-Impressive wine with perfectly ripe fruit, full of sweetness, strong and elegant at the same time, sophisticated on the palate with a long finish.
+Impressive wine with perfectly ripe fruit, strong and elegant at the same time, sophisticated on the palate, and a long finish.
 This vintage was characterized by high alcohol in Bordeaux, but it's not tasteable here, meaning it was perfectly integrated with fruit!!

 2006 92p

 Tasted in September 2018.
-Powerful with a clear mark of Saint-Estephe soil, delicate complexity, acidity, and length.
-Long and meaty finish.
+It was a powerful wine with an unmistakable mark of Saint-Estephe soil, delicate complexity, acidity, and length.
+It had a long and meaty finish.
 Splendid effort.

 1946 90p

 Tasted in December 2006.
 Powerful, juicy, strong, and quite full-bodied.
-An excellent effort in the context of the vintage, which is ranked low.
+It is an excellent effort in the context of the vintage, which is ranked low.
 At 60 years of age, this wine was still great to taste.
 Fine old wine.

 1918 96p

 Tasted in November 2018.
 Stand A/B. Chateau bottled.
 Dark color!
-Elegant and gracious on the nose, intense on the palate, with great acidity and long finish.
-Not precisely showing its age with remarkable freshness and complexity.
+Elegant and gracious on the nose, intense on the palate, with great acidity and a long finish.
+It does not precisely show its age with its remarkable freshness and complexity.
 Young and kicking!
-Real badass wine for a 100-year-old one!
+It's real badass wine for a 100-year-old!

 1918 7